Nokia Oyj (NOK) Q2 2017 Results - Earnings Call Transcript

 Yeah.
 Thanks, Achal.
 With regard to the market first, so let me give a geographical sort of perspective on that.
 So, previously we thought that North America could be a positive catalyst.
 We're seeing that less of the case this year, down a little bit of the operator competition there, but also sort of impending possible consolidation M&A.

-We thought that China will be slow, and that it's confirmed to be slow.
+We thought that China will be slow, and that it is confirmed to be slow.
 Europe is slower in terms of the recovery than we'd also expect at the beginning of the year.
-Middle East and Africa, Latin America pretty much in line with what we had thought.
-Southeast Asia, parts of Southeast Asia actually have turned out to be a bit more positive, but not enough to offset North America, not being the positive catalyst.
+Middle East and Africa, Latin America, pretty much in line with what we had thought.
+Southeast Asia, parts of Southeast Asia actually have turned out to be a bit more positive, but not enough to offset North America not being the positive catalyst.

-And then, India robust as we said before, we're even stronger than anybody else, that's going well.
+And then India robust, as we said before, we're even stronger than anybody else, that's going well.
 Japan bouncing off its lows, and that being positive, but we said that as well.
-So if you want to look at the deviations from what we thought at the beginning of the year, I would say, Europe recovery slow and North America not being as much a positive catalyst.
+So if you want to look at the deviations from what we thought at the beginning of the year, I would say, Europe recovery slower, and North America not being as much a positive catalyst.

-I think, the second part of the question was, if we've got all this order intake, why is that not translating to our own sort of revenues?
+I think the second part of the question was, if we've got all this order intake, why is that not translating to our own sort of revenues?
 And why we said that our revenues will fall in line with this new market guidance on top line, and that is because, one, the risk on timing of certain projects we mentioned.

-Yes, there's FP4 that's coming, but that's a next year activity for us in terms of meaningful revenue.
+Yes, there's FP4 that's coming, but that's a next-year activity for us, in terms of meaningful revenue.
 And then, the third thing I will say is that, some of the order intake is related to multi-year contracts that don't necessarily convert in the second half of the year.

 Matt Shimao - Nokia Oyj